-In general terms, the courses provide opportunities for students to develop and demonstrate the following learning outcomes.
-(Categories - Knowledge and understanding (K), Skills and other attributes (S), and Transferable skills ())

-- 1. The discipline of Management as pursued by the School, with an emphasis on the historical, political, cultural, ethical and institutional forces shaping modern business (K); - 2.
-The principal interdisciplinary and comparative perspectives that inform Management theory and practice (K); - 3.
-The organisation, its functions, and the context of business leading to a multifaceted appreciation of the Management discipline (K); - 4.
-How organisations develop and maintain competitive advantage within a changing business environment influenced by economic, political, social, and cultural factors (K); - 5.
-Key managerial functions such as information systems, marketing, human resource management, accounting, operations management (K); - 6.
-The strategic and operational processes by which management plans and coordinates the use of resources with the general objective of securing or maintaining competitive advantage (K); - 7.
-The emergence of the global economy and multinational firms, using various theoretical approaches (economic management, international relations and geopolitical) (K); - 8.
-The principles of business statistical calculations and assessment of the results (K); - 9.
-The application of management theory to practical situations, the managerial skills needed in business, and how to deal with practical work-based situations (K);

-- 10. Capacity to critically apply methodologies in the analysis of management (S); - 11.
-Ability to evaluate theory, research and practice within management (S); - 12.
-Ability to analyse real-life problems facing actual businesses and evaluate the effectiveness and limitations of different management attempts to solve them (S); - 13.
-Effective oral and written communication, including presentation skills (S); - 14.
-Presentation skills (S); - 15.
-Personal skills such as effective listening, negotiating and persuasion (S); - 16.
-Teamworking (S); - 17.
-Skills in information technology, numeracy, and research (S).
+nonstrate the following learning outcomes.
+(Categories - Knowledge and understanding (K), Skills and other attributes (S), and Transferable skills ()) 1.
+The discipline of Management as pursued by the School, with an emphasis on the historical, political, cultural, ethical and institutional forces shaping modern business (K); 2.
+The principal interdisciplinary and comparative perspectives that inform Management theory and practice (K); 3.
+The organisation, its functions, and the context of business leading to a multifaceted appreciation of the Management discipline (K); 4.
+How organisations develop and maintain competitive advantage within a changing business environment influenced by economic, political, social, and cultural factors (K); 5.
+Key managerial functions such as information systems, marketing, human resource management, accounting, operations management (K); 6.
+The strategic and operational processes by which management plans and coordinates the use of resources with the general objective of securing or maintaining competitive advantage (K); 7.
+The emergence of the global economy and multinational firms, using various theoretical approaches (economic management, international relations and geopolitical) (K); 8.
+The principles of business statistical calculations and assessment of the results (K); 9.
+The application of management theory to practical situations, the managerial skills needed in business, and how to deal with practical work-based situations (K); Ability to evaluate theory, research and practice within management (S); Ability to analyse real-life problems facing actual businesses and evaluate the effectiveness and limitations of different management attempts to solve them (S); Effective oral and written communication, including presentation skills (S); Presentation skills (S); Personal skills such as effective listening, negotiating and persuasion (S); Teamworking (S); Skills in information technology, numeracy, and research (S).